 (TBH, if elected officials can’t bring themselves to open minded to other perspectives, what hope is there for the rest of us?)

 Wakefield Research released a report that found 1 in 10 couples had ended relationships over political differences; twice that among millennials.
 And 22 percent of Americans said they knew someone whose relationship had been negatively affected because of the 2016 election.

-In 2020, the political fervor is strong and we’re more aware than ever.
-Not only is it an election year, but the recent killings of George Floyd, Breonna Taylor, and countless others at the hands of police have sparked nationwide protest and dialogue about systemic racism.
-Throw a pandemic and economic crisis on top of that, and you’ve got a lot of heated arguments and a polarizing environment.
+In the last year, the political fervor was strong — and we were more aware than ever.
+Not only was it an election year, but the recent killings of George Floyd, Breonna Taylor, and countless others at the hands of police have sparked nationwide protest and dialogue about systemic racism.
+Throw a pandemic and economic crisis on top of that (plus a pro-Trump mob breaking into the capitol to kick off 2021), and you’ve got a lot of heated arguments and a polarizing environment.

 Whether you’ve tried speaking to your partner about your political feelings before or have avoided it for fear of having “hard” conversations that disrupt the flow of your relationship, it is important for the longevity of your partnership to be able to have candid discussions with each other.
 You shouldn’t let this discomfort get in the way of standing up for your opinions — but knowing how to maintain a supportive atmosphere can certainly make the process a little more bearable.

 To help guide you, we asked a few experts to offer their best advice for politically different couples, and how to cool down if the conversation starts to escalate.